Demographics of Uzbekistan: Ethnic groups

+^{1} Excluding the Tadzjik ASSR, but including the Kara-Kalpak Autonomous Oblast (in 1926 part of the Kazakh ASSR); source:. ^{2} Source:. ^{3} Source:. ^{4} Source:. ^{5} Source:. ^{6} Source:. ^{7} Source:. ^{8} Source:.

 Languages

-According to the CIA factbook, the current language distribution is: Uzbek 82%, Russian 9%, Tajik 5% and Other 4%.
+According to the CIA world factbook, the language distribution was Uzbek 82%, Russian 9%, Tajik 5% and Other 4%.
 The Latin script replaced Cyrillic in the mid-1990s.

 Following independence, Uzbek was made the official state language.
 President Islam Karimov, the radical nationalist group Birlik (Unity), and the Uzbek Popular Front promoted this change.
 These parties believed that Uzbek would stimulate nationalism and the change itself was part of the process of derussification, which was meant to deprive Russian language and culture of any recognition.
 Birlik held campaigns in the late 1980s to achieve this goal, with one event in 1989 culminating in 12,000 people in Tashkent calling for official recognition of Uzbek as the state language.
 In 1995, the government adopted the Law of the Republic of Uzbekistan on State Language, which mandates that Uzbek be used in all public spheres and official jobs.
 Scholars studying migration and ethnic minorities have since criticized the law as a source of discrimination toward minorities who do not speak Uzbek.
 Nevertheless, Russian remains the de facto language when it comes to science, inter-ethnic communication, business, and advertising.

 Multiple sources suggest that the Persian-speaking Tajik population of Uzbekistan may be as large as 10%-15% of the total population.
 The Tajik language is the dominant language spoken in the cities of Bukhara and Samarkand.
 The delineation of territory in 1924 and the process of "Uzbekisation" caused many Tajiks to identify as Uzbek.
 Thus there are many Tajiks who speak Tajik but are officially documented as Uzbek.